MIDIKeys is a MIDI Keyboard Controller that can be used to send MIDI messages to synthesizer apps and hardware MIDI synthesizers.

 Q: What are the MIDI note number ranges?

 A: The lowest note on the keyboard is referenced to Middle C, which is MIDI note 60.
-This value may be tranposed up or down two octaves in one semitone increments using the Transpose (semitones) slider on the settings page.
+This value may be tranposed up or down three octaves in one octave increments.

 Q: What are the available MIDI realtime CC controller numbers?